 It develops your Lean Body Mass & reduces your Body Fat Percentage.
 And even better, the more muscle mass you have, the more calories you burn even as you sleep.
 Also, while a person doing Cardio will develop a leaner look whereas a person performing Strength Training will always develop a more toned and ‘sculpted’ look.

 Now from a health perspective, my personal view is that you require both – Cardio AND Strength Training.
 And here’s why…

 - Cardio will increase the oxygenation of your blood, increase the stroke volume capacity of the amount of blood your heart pumps out per heartbeat and reduce your resting heart rate and therefore the stress on your heart.
-It will also also produce vascularization and help in the production of new capillaries in your body, making new pathways for your blood to nourish you.
+It will also produce vascularization and help in the production of new capillaries in your body, making new pathways for your blood to nourish you.